slakpi/piwx/README.md

     # Set LED brightness
     brightness=64;

+PiWx downloads sunrise / sunset information with weather data.
+This allows automatically dimming the LEDs at night using two options:

+    # Set nearest airport
+    nearestairport="KHIO";
+    # Set night brightness
+    nightbrightness=8;

+When PiWx determines that it is night at the specified nearest airport, it will switch to using the specified night brightness level.

 Flight category colors, both LED and weather display, are currently fixed to the US National Weather Service colors: Green (VFR), Blue (Marginal VFR), Red (IFR), and Purple (Low IFR).